liuguanfu1120/blog/Code/Python/Matplotlib.md

 This line is used to enable the interactive mode in Jupyter notebook embedded in VSCode.
 If you are using Jupyter notebook, you can use `%matplotlib notebook` or `%matplotlib widget` to enable the interactive mode.

 More details about the backend of matplotlib can be found in the website [backends](https://matplotlib.org/stable/users/explain/figure/backends.html).
-If you are a beginner of matplotlib, you can find more information[here](https://matplotlib.org/stable/tutorials/introductory/usage.html).
+If you are a beginner of matplotlib, you can find more information [here](https://matplotlib.org/stable/tutorials/introductory/usage.html).

 There is also a well-structured and open-source book for scientific visualization, that is [Scientific Visualization: Python + Matplotlib](https://github.com/rougier/scientific-visualization-book)